-Submit your Practice-based Research Collaborative Project Proposal for the 2017 Cohort
+Submit your Practice-based Research Collaborative Project Proposal for our New Cohort

 Learn about Practice-based Research Collaborative Cohort 1 Projects

 The Practice-based Research Collaborative concept emphasizes “rapid cycle, efficient, research and dissemination” efforts that produce practical information and tools linking success to their impact on outcomes.
 Beyond new knowledge that helps to serve families, children, home visitors, early educators, health practitioners, and community agencies, the benefits of these researcher-community partnerships include faster adoption of practices and training of providers.
 A mark of success for the Practice-based Research Collaborative approach are the connections made to policymakers and private funders fostering continued cycles of experimentation and innovation.
 Read about the projects that participated in our first cohort of the Practice-based Research Collaborative below.
 You can also check out posters from projects that presented at the LENA Conference in November, 2015 and read our meeting minutes here.

 Dale Walker, Kathryn Bigelow, Eugenie Lee Matula, Mark Nagasawa, Caron Calhoun, Nicole Kirkland, Diane Horm, Heather Schrotberger, Jessica Haremza